Raul Ruidiaz’s brace helps Sounders leapfrog Galaxy for Western Conference lead

 The Sounders have a five-game unbeaten streak against the Galaxy (2-1-0).

 Schmetzer made two changes overall to the starting lineup.
 Midfielder Josh Atencio, a homegrown player from Bellevue, suffered a quad injury in training Saturday and didn’t get what the coached called an “earned start.”
-Kelyn Rowe, a free-agent pickup who starred at Federal Way High, received the nod.
+Rowe, a free-agent pickup who starred at Federal Way High, received the nod.

 Nico Lodeiro (quad), Fredy Montero (hamstring) and Jimmy Medranda (quad) returned from their injuries and were listed as substitutes.
 Lodeiro was Schmetzer’s first sub, entering the match for Bruin in the 66th minute.